ashwin-ned/product-matching/README.md

     ```

 3.  **Configure Environment Variables**:
-    Create a `.env` file in the project's `src/` folder (or the root, adjust paths in scripts if necessary) with the following keys:
+    Create a `.env` file in the project's `src/` folder (or the root and adjust paths in scripts if necessary) with the following keys:
     ```env
     MONGO_URI="your_mongo_connection_string"
     MONGO_DB_NAME="your_db_name"